Who Decides If a Hotel Is Luxury or Not?

 Examples of True Luxury Hotels

-These gracious hotels have been scrutinized by luxury travel writers for TripSavvy, and have been deemed no-doubt-about-it luxury hotels.
+These gracious hotels have been scrutinized by expert travel writers for Tripsavvy and found to be no-doubt-about-it luxury hotels.

 Baltimore: Four Seasons Hotel Baltimore